ILikePythonAndDjango/useful_schedule/README.md

 # Useful Schedule
-It's just single page application that you can use as diary, notebook and sure schedule!
+It's just single page application that you can use as diary, notebook and schedule!

 ## Usage
 ### Usage for users